 Introduction

 Emissions from residential homes accounts for 15% of our county’s carbon footprint.
 Decreasing our emissions from our home has so many benefits.
-Most importantly we’re all warmer and more comfortable plus save ourselves some money and as a bonus reduce our carbon footprint!
+Most importantly we can save ourselves some money and reduce our carbon footprint.

 Retrofitting

 Retrofitting typically involves improving your home to increase its energy efficiency through a variety of measures.
-This creates multiple benefits, the main ones being you reduce your energy usage and therefore save yourself money on your bills, meaning your home will be warmer and more comfortable as well as reduce the emissions your home produces.
+This creates multiple benefits, the main ones being you reduce your energy usage and saving yourself money on your bills.
+Your home will be warmer and more comfortable as well as reduce the emissions your home produces.

-To find out more about homes in Somerset have a look at our housing strategy
+To find out more about homes in Somerset view our housing strategy.

-For a quick introduction to retrofitting along with information on the kind of measures you can take have a look at our Retrofit Introduction
+For a quick introduction to retrofitting along with information on the kind of measures you can view our Retrofit Introduction.

-The Council has a number of grants available for those looking to improve the energy efficiency of their homes.
-To see what’s available head over to our energy page.
+The council has a number of grants available for those looking to improve the energy efficiency of their homes.
+To see what’s available, view our Energy page.

-• Home Upgrade Grant (HUGS) – Funding to make homes warmer and reduce bills and carbon emissions.
-Available to those not connected to the gas grid with an EPC D or below and a gross income of £30k or less
+• Home Upgrade Grant – funding to make homes warmer and reduce bills and carbon emissions.
+Available to those not connected to the gas grid, with an Energy Performance Certificate D rating or below, and a gross income of £30,000 or less

-• Energy Company Obligation Funding (ECO) – Funding to those that are vulnerable or on low incomes.
-For more information contact the Centre for Sustainable Energy (below) which administers the grant on behalf of Somerset Council.
-To view our joint ECO statement, click here
+• Energy Company Obligation Funding – funding to those that are vulnerable or on low incomes.
+For more information contact the Centre for Sustainable Energy, which administers the grant on behalf of Somerset Council.
+View our joint Energy Company Obligation statement

-• Lendology – Low-cost loans to improve your home more information is below
+• Lendology – low-cost loans to improve your home.
+See the section on Lendology for more information

 Listed buildings